kyleweiher1/HikeHub/README.md

 ## At the bottom of the main screen, there are two buttons:

-#### Parks Near Me: Displays a list of nearby parks along with detailed information about each park.
+### Parks Near Me:
+  - Displays a list of nearby parks along with detailed information about each park.
+### Saved Trails:
-#### Saved Trails: Shows a list of user's saved trails.
+  - Shows a list of user's saved trails.

-    - Clicking on either button will bring up a new screen with the corresponding content.

 ## Requirements: